Miletus: First Achaemenid period

 When Cyrus of Persia defeated Croesus of Lydia in the middle of the 6th century BC, Miletus fell under Persian rule.
-In 499 BC, Miletus's tyrant Aristagoras became the leader of the Ionian Revolt against the Persians, who, under Darius the Great, quashed this rebellion and punished Miletus by selling all of the women and children into slavery, killing the men, and expelling all of the young men as eunuchs, thereby assuring that no Miletus citizen would ever be born again.
+In 499 BC, Miletus's tyrant Aristagoras became the leader of the Ionian Revolt against the Persians, who, under Darius the Great, quashed this rebellion in the Battle of Lade in 494 BC and punished Miletus by selling all of the women and children into slavery, killing the men, and expelling all of the young men as eunuchs, thereby assuring that no Miletus citizen would ever be born again.
 A year afterward, Phrynicus produced the tragedy The Capture of Miletus in Athens.
 The Athenians fined him for reminding them of their loss.

 Classical Greek period

 In 479 BC, the Greeks decisively defeated the Persians on the Greek mainland at the Battle of Plataea, and Miletus was freed from Persian rule.
-During this time several other cities were formed by Milesian settlers, spanning across what is now Turkey and even as far as Crimea.
-The city's gridlike layout became famous, serving as the basic layout for Roman cities.
+Although many sanctuaries of Miletus had been destroyed by the Persians, the restoration of them was prohibited by the "Oath of the Ionians", which aimed to retain the ruins as memorials.
+However, this oath was only partially observed by the Milesians, with some sanctuaries being restored back to their Archaic appearances.
+The city's gridlike layout was also constructed across all the area within the city wall, designed by Hippodamus of Miletus.
+It later became famous and was known as the "Hippodamian plan", serving as the basic layout for the new foundations of Hellenistic and Roman cities.